isomerpages/pa-cdcnw-deprecated/_cohesion/May 2023/Interfaith Network: A Day at BW Monastery.md

 </div>

 <div style="padding: 30px 0px  0px;">
-<p style="font-size: 16px; line-height: 26px; margin-bottom: 0px;">Overall, I would say that if more people participate in such interfaith events, we can develop better understanding and tolerance  towards one another, and not have stereotypes or biasness towards different faiths or religions.</p>
+<p style="font-size: 16px; line-height: 26px; margin-bottom: 0px; margin-top: 0px;">Overall, I would say that if more people participate in such interfaith events, we can develop better understanding and tolerance  towards one another, and not have stereotypes or biasness towards different faiths or religions.</p>
 </div>

 <div style="padding: 20px 0px 0px;">